diku-dk/ap-e2024-pub/week4/README.md

 (["The value of x is: 3"], Right (ValInt 3))
 ```

 But `runEval` is just one interpretation of `eval e`'s effect stack.
 The
-`APL.InterpIO` contains another interpreter, `runEvalIO` for defining
+`APL.InterpIO` contains another interpreter, `runEvalIO`.
+This interpreter
-a different side-effect based interpreter that has IO access.
+has IO access and so can generate side effects.

 The verison of `runEvalIO` include in the handout mimics the workings of
-`runEval` so far , except that its workings on the `PrintOp` is undefined.
+`runEval` so far (now's the time to uncomment the code in `APL.InterpIO`), except
+that its missing a case for `PrintOp`.

 Instead of returning the printed string in the first component of our output,
 the `runEvalIO` interpretation of a `PrintOp` effect should print to the